KnpLabs/snappy/doc/faq.md

 *A*: It's usually due to bad environment variables.
 For example, on MacOS, you need to check the value of `DYLD_LIBRARY_PATH` (see [#27](https://github.com/KnpLabs/snappy/issues/27#issuecomment-7199659)).
 On Linux, you should check the value of `LD_LIBRARY_PATH`.
 Also note that, depending on the way you execute PHP, your environment variables might be reset for security reasons (for instance, look at `clear_env` on php-fpm).

+###### *Q*: On Windows, when I generate a PDF nothing happens (there's no PDF file written)

+*A*: You should check with sysinternals procmon if you experience `ACCESS_DENIED` error.
+If that's the case, you need to give execution permission to IIS users on wkhtmltopdf binary.
+Also, your user(s) should have write permissions on the temporary folder.

+For more details see [#123](https://github.com/KnpLabs/snappy/issues/123).